b-k/py1040/Readme.md

 How and why
 -----------

-There are two ways to view a tax return The first is as a form, as printed by the IRS for a century.
+There are two ways to view a tax return.
+The first is as a form, as printed by the IRS for a century.
 Because a key goal is to allow users to fill in their tax forms, this is what the final output has to look like.

 The second view is as a dependency tree.
 We want to calculate a single value: taxes owed or refunded, but to find that value, we need to find taxes, which means we need to calculate AGI and credits, and so on back to the original user data.
-This is the internal format by which taxes are represented.
+This is the internal format by which this script represents taxes.

-In short, having the directed acyclic graph underlying the tax forms lets us do real work that would be onerous or painful using the form view.
+In short, having the directed acyclic graph (DAG) underlying the tax forms lets us do real work that would be onerous or painful using the form view.
 By re-presenting the tax calculation as a tree, we have the ability to trace back what led to any surprises on the tax form, aggregate multiple users, and otherwise process the information